WintermuteZer0/WintermuteZer0.github.io/_posts/2020-07-10-NightmareSeries_Stack_Smashing_01.md

   - Exploits
 published: true
 ---
-In this series I plan to run through the Nightmare set of binary challenges kindly created at https://github.com/guyinatuxedo/nightmare for my own fun and
+In this series I plan to run through the Nightmare set of binary challenges kindly created at https://github.com/guyinatuxedo/nightmare for my own fun and continued learning.

 File: 04-bof_variable/csaw18_boi